UA-RCL/ua-rcl.github.io/index.md

 # University of Arizona Reconfigurable Computing Lab (UA-RCL)

 Go inside index.md in root directory to modify.
-Email and Scholar links in the footer navigates to Dr. Akoglu's pages, maybe we can open new accounts for RCL itself.
+Email and Scholar links in the footer navigates to Dr. Akoglu's pages.

 {%
   include button.html